Natural Home Remedies For Gout Symptoms

 Gout can't be cured, but it can be handled successfully.
 Prompt attention to diet and reducing uric acid levels will rectify a number of the issues associated with gout.
 Kidney problems may also be reversed or improved.
 Tophi can be dissolved or removed, and with all the tophi gone, joint mobility usually improves.
 Gout is generally more severe in people whose first symptoms appear before age 30.
 The coexistence of hypertension, diabetes, or kidney disease can result in a much more severe condition.

 For centuries, gout was called the "rich man's disease," a disease of overindulgence in food and beverage.
 Although this perspective is perhaps oversimplified, lifestyle factors certainly influence an individual's risk of developing gout.
-By way of instance, losing weight and limiting alcohol intake can help ward off gout.
+For instance, losing weight and limiting alcohol intake can help ward off gout.
 Since purines are broken down into urates from the body, consumption of foods high in purine ought to be limited.
 Foods which are particularly high in purines are red meat, organ meats, meat gravies, shellfish, sardines, anchovies, mushrooms, cooked spinach, rhubarb, yeast, asparagus, beer, and wine.

 Dehydration promotes the formation of urate crystals, so people taking diuretics, or "water pills," might be better off turning to a different kind of blood pressure medicine.
 Increased intake of fluids will dilute the urine and promote excretion of uric acid.
 Therefore, six to eight glasses of water should be consumed every day, together with loads of herbal teas and diluted fruit juices.